If you’re not like my younger brother, who generally faces motorbike overheating issues, you should know how hot a motorcycle engine gets.

 For instance, some technicians use mineral oil in the high CC engine and synthetic oil in the low CC engine.

 Using mismatched oil in your motorbike can harm your motorcycle engine instead of cooling it.
 Experts always recommend checking the oil level and its type before going for a long ride.
-And always remember telling the technician about your motorbike engine demand before you miss the boat.
+And always remember to tell the technician about your motorbike engine demand before you miss the boat.

 Here’re recommended oil change frequency-time: